fudgebucket27/LoopMintSharp/README.md

 I suggest downloading one of the compiled releases.

+**LoopMintSharp is purely for minting NFTs on Loopring once the images and metadata have all been generated.
+If you want a full end to end solution for Loopring, I recommend [LooPyGen](https://github.com/sk33z3r/LooPyGen)**

 # Setup
 Download one of the compiled releases in the [Releases](https://github.com/fudgebucket27/LoopMintSharp/releases) section and unzip it into a location of your choice.
 You will need to edit the included appsettings.json file with your own Loopring details; ie api key, private key,address(not your ENS) and account id.
 You can export these out from your account via https://loopring.io .
 Remember to keep these values private and do not share with anyone!